Back to Blog

 Seva Skvortsov is the founder of ScotiaSignal, helping Nova Scotia suppliers win government contracts with pre-RFP intelligence.

-Want to See Real Intent Signals for Your Market?
+Want to See Your Market's Go-to-Market Graph?

 Book a 30-minute demo to see contract expirations, competitor spend data, and decision-maker contacts, all in one dashboard.